SeanDylan1982/neighbourhood-watch-app/README.md

 # neibrly

-Connect with your neighbors - A comprehensive community-focused platform for neighborhood safety, communication, and local engagement.
+Connect with your neighbours - A comprehensive community-focused platform for neighborhood safety, communication, and local engagement.
 Built with React, Node.js, PostgreSQL, and Socket.io for real-time features.

 ## 🏘️ Features